What is Swing Trading?

 Momentum Swing Trading

-With swing trading, good timing is essential to profitability.
+In all trading, good timing is essential to profitability.
+Swing trading is no different.
 With each swing, the amount of profit captured is relatively small.
-A trader will usually target at least 20 pips on each swing.
-With lower amounts, the spread and fees will absorb a high percentage of the profits.
+A swing trader might target around 20 pips on each swing.
+With lower amounts, the spread and fees can take out a high percentage of the profits.

 The trading rules for momentum swing trading

-To use this system you will need to plot three moving averages on the chart.
+To use this system first plot three moving averages on the chart.

 - Main trend line